 '''

+Signature

 public int

 set(int offset,

 float[] values)

 throws OffsetOutOfBoundsException,

 NullPointerException

 '''

-Copy from values to the memory region from index start, to elements where the nth element is at the address: base address + (offset+n) x stride x element size in bytes.
-Only the floats in the intersection of values and the end of the memory region are transfered.
-When an exception is thrown, no data is transfered.
+Copies from values to the memory region, from index start to elements where the n^{th} element is at the address: base address + (offset + n) stride element size in bytes.
+Only the floats in the intersection of values and the end of the memory region are transferred.
+When an exception is thrown, no data is transferred.

 '''

-offset-of first float in the memory region to be set.
+offset-of first float in the memory region to be set.values-The source of the data to write.

 '''